francesvdiaz/pizza-shop/README.md

 4. Javascript

 ## Description:
-### This is a website that allows you to place an order at my pizza shop, Mal's Crusts.
+### This is a website that allows you to place an order at my pizza shop, Mal's Pizzeria.
 It uses an object oriented Javascript approach to creating a program with constructors and methods to allow the user to choose a pizza size, crust and toppings of their choice and recieve a price displayed back to them.

 ## Setup/Installation Requirements: